 Konstantine Margaritis ́ guitar playing is subtle and lyrical, surrounded by a melancholic tone.
 His unique ability to become one with the instrument and his natural balance of intimate and immediate allows the listener to forget the virtuosity and get lost within the sound.
 Konstantine's melancholic mood is sweet and nostalgic, impregnated with a Mediterranean essence.

 The Greek guitarist and composer moved to Berlin in 2013, his debut album “Kimata”, a collection of original works and arrangements for solo guitar; was released in 2016 and sets the tone of Konstantine's ambition for a fusing contemporary and tradition.
 Two years later, his music for trio “Siren Songs” is released under the name Elusive Aura as an amalgam of his inherent interest in Ancient Greek philosophy and manifests his fascination for complex harmonies, odd rhythms and sounds from the Mediterranean.
-His latest creation, "Ithaki", is a concept album with original compositions for classical guitar with a general thematical substance; the personal journey of self-exploration and realisation that we are called to carry out in our life's adventures, hopes and fears.
+In 2019 he creates "Ithaki", a concept album with original compositions for classical guitar with a general thematical substance; the personal journey of self-exploration and realisation that we are called to carry out in our life's adventures, hopes and fears.

 “I very seldom hear somebody play with such a nice classical touch.”